 Abandoned for failure to pay issue fee:

-If file has been forwarded to abandoned files, fill in label and send it to Abandoned Files for attachment to the wrapper.
-If not forwarded treat the same as pending case.
-If the period for filing a petition for delayed payment has expired, make examiner's amendment, adding "now abandoned" in the allowable application.
-If period has not expired, make no change in specification of the allowable application.
+If file has been forwarded to abandoned files, fill in label and send it to Abandoned Files Unit for attachment to the wrapper.
+If not forwarded, treat the same as pending case.

 Abandoned: